 Nutrition will go a long way toward making your skin beautiful, but there is still more that you should do to maximize your healthy, beautiful skin.

 For starters, you should be washing your face twice a day — once in the morning and once at night.
 Completely remove any makeup before bed, and use a gentle cleanser for washes.
 After each face wash, be sure to apply moisturizer to keep your skin from drying out.
-In fact, moisturizer can be applied pretty much anywhere.
-Don’t let skin on your hands or other vulnerable spots get dry and damaged.
+In fact, moisturizers can be applied pretty much anywhere.
+Don’t let the skin on your hands or other vulnerable spots get dry and damaged.

 You should also use sunscreen to protect your skin from the sun.
 While a nice tan may look good, a sunburn damages your skin, and excessive exposure to the sun over the years can make you more susceptible to some forms of cancer.

 Acne and other skin problems can really damage your self-esteem, and sometimes they can’t be effectively controlled by a simple home skincare routine.
 For problems like these, you’ll want to see a doctor and consider all options, explain experts who sell used aesthetic lasers to cosmetic and medical professionals.
 Laser treatments, prescriptions, and other options can clear up your skin when home remedies fail.
-That can make a big difference in your self-esteem, which in turn will help your mental and you physical health.
+That can make a big difference in your self-esteem, which in turn will help your mental and your physical health.

 A complete approach to beauty includes healthy habits at home like proper washing, a good diet, and regular exercise, coupled with care from the professionals who know health and beauty best.
 Be sure to pay a visit to your primary care physician regularly, and stop by the spa or salon frequently, too.
 Remember, your beauty matters to your health — so embrace your best-looking self.